psycopg/psycopg2/doc/src/extras.rst

     .. method:: fileno()

-        Calls the corresponding connection's `~connection.fileno()` method
-        and returns the result.
+        Call the corresponding connection's `~connection.fileno()` method and return the result.

         This is a convenience method which allows replication cursor to be used directly in `~select.select()` or `~select.poll()` calls.